Trinchera Ranch: Wildfires and fire mitigation efforts

 Trinchera Ranch has not been immune to the threat of wildfire, a common issue in Colorado's forested regions.
 Several wildfires, including the Spring Creek Fire (2018), have impacted the ranch over the years, necessitating significant reforestation and fire mitigation efforts.

-Louis Bacon has invested heavily in these efforts, recognizing the importance of maintaining the health and resilience of the ranch's forests.
+Louis Bacon has invested heavily in fire mitigation efforts.
 Fire mitigation strategies include thinning overgrown areas, creating defensible space around structures, and developing firebreak to slow the spread of potential fires.
 Additionally, reforestation projects have been undertaken to restore areas damaged by past fires, with a focus on planting native tree species that are more resistant to fire and other environmental stressors.

 Current status

-Today, Trinchera Ranch is a symbol of successful private land conservation.
+In 2015, Louis Bacon received the Audubon Medal for conservation and environmental protection.
 The ranch continues to operate as a working ranch, with sustainable cattle grazing and agriculture, while also serving as a protected area that supports biodiversity.
-It is a model for how large private landholdings can be managed in a way that balances economic use with environmental preservation.